Hayden Williams

 I have built everything from secure Unix daemons and multi-agent debate simulators to decision tree classifiers and cross-platform applications.
 I am a NCSC CyberFirst Advanced alumnus and have previously published on the trajectory of large language models for the Oxford Union.

-I work as AI Associate at Oxford Capital, building agent data pipelines and internal AI tooling in a venture capital environment.
-I also serve as Director of Strategy at the Oxford Union.
+I work as Associate in AI at Oxford Capital, engineering AI agents and Azure data pipelines and helping lead secure generative AI and automation strategy in a regulated venture capital environment.
+I also serve as Director of Strategy at the Oxford Union, where I directed the Union's flagship Artificial General Intelligence debate.
 Outside of work, I sing as a Tenor at Lincoln College (University of Oxford) Chapel Choir.

-Through my consultancy, I work with organisations on three areas: AI agent design and automation, AI security and safety reviews of LLM-powered systems, and practical AI training for technical and non-technical teams.
+Through my consultancy, I work with organisations on four areas: AI security advisory for LLM and agentic systems, AI agent design and automation, practical AI training for technical and non-technical teams, and ongoing advisory retainers.